CodeCricut/BTimeLogger/BTimeLogger.Domain/Documentation/design.md

 The `StatisticsGenerator` and `GroupStatisticGenerator` services are also found here, which are responsible for creating a `Statistic` given activity data.

+The `DependencyInjection` class can be used by projects depending on this one to register available services to a DI Container.

 ## Testing & Test Results

+Unit tests for library can be found in the `BTimeLogger.Domain.Tests` project.

+Currently, the code is not fully tested and not all tests are passing.